Sir Frederick Fletcher-Vane, 2nd Baronet: Family life

 During the French sortie at Bayonne, Walter suffered wounds on 14 April 1814 and died shortly thereafter on 20 April 1814.
-He was nineteen years of age and was buried in one of the Guards’ Cemeteries, North West of Bayonne.
-There are two Guards’ Cemeteries at Bayonne, one in the woods next to their original camp and another larger one, where Walter was buried, further North West between Bayonne and Boucau, mainly for officers of the Coldstream Guards; as he was wounded at the original camp of the Grenadier Guards, it's likely he was moved, injured, to his burial place.
+He was nineteen years of age and was buried in one of the Guards' Cemeteries, North West of Bayonne.
+There are two Guards' Cemeteries at Bayonne, one in the woods next to their original camp and another larger one, where Walter was buried, further North West between Bayonne and Boucau, mainly for officers of the Coldstream Guards; as he was wounded at the original camp of the Grenadier Guards, it is likely he was moved, injured, to his burial place.
 Walter's extant weathered gravestone is simply inscribed 'W.V.'.
 Walter Vane is also remembered at the English Church in Biarritz, the first on the list of British Officers killed in the Pyrenees.
 He was further commemorated on Memorial Panel VII for Bayonne, Royal Military Chapel, Wellington Barracks, London, although this was destroyed by a flying bomb during the Second World War.
 Sir Frederick himself commissioned a memorial tablet for St Bega's Church, Bassenthwaite, close to Armathwaite Hall, Cumberland: